 There are many different activities to choose from, we recommend getting involved in something you are actually interested in and doing it for the right reasons – not just for admissions purposes.

 Fitness is a major part of the application process.
-The physical test, known as the Candidate Fitness Assessment, is a series of 6 exercises that you can practice before the test, and we highly recommend doing just that!
+The physical test, known as the Candidate Fitness Assessment, is a series of 6 exercises that you can practice before the test, and we highly recommend doing just that with the right equipment!
 You can calculate your score using our Candidate Fitness Assessment Score Calculator.

 Recommended goals for the fitness assessment from admissions team